Gigabyte Motherboard Beep Codes

 Here are the most common motherboard beep codes from Gigabyte:

-1 long beep accompanied by 1 short beep means a memory error
+A long beep followed by a short beep means a memory error.

-1 long beep accompanied by 2 short beeps means a graphics card error
+One long beep followed by two short beeps means a graphics card error.

-1 long beep accompanied by 3 short beeps means an AGP error
+One long beep followed by three short beeps means an AGP error.

-1 long beep accompanied by 9 short beeps means a memory error, i.e., one of the modules is not installed properly
+1 long beep followed by 9 short beeps means a memory error, i.e., one of the modules is not installed properly.

-5 beeps, no display means a problem with the CPU
+5 beeps and no display mean a problem with the CPU.

 Learn more about Gigabyte’s beep codes and what they mean by reading on!
 Manufacturer-specific beep codes typically combine long and short beeps to indicate various data types.
 For instance, one long beep followed by two short beeps could indicate a problem.